devleaks/followthegreens/docs/index.md

 Follow the greens uses little resources.

-1. Every 10 seconds or so, FtG checks the aircraft position and speed and adjust greens accordingly. («aircraft flight loop»)
+1. Every 10 seconds or so, FtG checks the aircraft position and speed and adjust greens accordingly. («aircraft flight loop») Checks occurs slightly more often if the aircraft moves fast.
 2. The rabbit flight loop» is called more often, depending on the rabbit speed.
 The faster the rabbit, the more pressure on X-Plane.
 With 0.2 seconds rabbit, FtG is unnoticable.

+Also recall that FtG is only active while it runs and during taxiing, when _fps_ is not an issue.
+When inactive, FtG uses no resources.

-One might expect a slight hiccup when looking for a route at a large airport with numerous taxiways.
+When activated, one might expect a slight hiccup when looking for a route at a large airport with numerous taxiways.
 Hiccup should not last more than one or two seconds in this case.
-During the computation, X-Plane seems to freeze for a couple of seconds.
+During the computation, X-Plane seems to freeze for a couple of seconds but it never last.

 ### About Strict Route Search Mode